Lio-code/fullstackapp2-nov2022/README.md

 ## The graphql package

 The graphql package is the JavaScript reference implementation for GraphQL.
 It is a peer-dependency for apollo-server-micro, a Micro integration for Apollo Server.
 This integration is optimized for Next.js.
-Finally, you are using micro-